speleolinux/uisic/docs/fields_lexicon.md

 The content here is from Malcolm Field's Lexicon of Cave and Karst Terminology.
 The contents of his Lexicon has been converted to this HTML page.
-This is just an initial draft uploaded to enable myself others to find any issues.
+This is just an initial draft uploaded to enable us to find any issues.
 We are in the early stages of our plan to link the terms and definitions here into to the Caver's Multi-lingual Dictionary.
 See the [Cavers Multi-lingual Dictionary Development](/uisic/dictionary) page on this